ismailceylan/php-urlify/README.md

 $auth = new Auth( 'username', 'password' );
 ```

-Or even you can instantiate it without a value:
+Or even instantiate without any credentials:

 ```php
 $auth = new Auth;
 ```

-### Getting the Username and Password
+### 👁️ Reading Username and Password
-You can get the username and password.
-If the username or password is not set, it will return null, otherwise, it will return the username and password.
+You can retrieve the username and password values separately.

 ```php
 $auth->getUser(); // 'username'
 $auth->getPass(); // 'password'
 ```

+If either is not set, null is returned.

-### Setting the Username and Password
+### ✍️ Setting Username and Password
-You can set the username and password.
+Credentials can be set individually or together:

 ```php
 // You can set simultaneously